 You can digest aloud what makes sense in what your partner said, and then make a second attempt to say your viewpoint.
 Once your partner feels heard, the odds go up that he or she will mirror your good hearing habits.

-And becoming a master at win-win problem-solving can put you in a leadership role for situations in which you need to make a decision together so that your eventual plan of action heeds both of your concerns.
+Becoming a master at win-win problem-solving can put you in a leadership role for situations in which you need to make a decision together.
 This earlier post on win-win decision-making may help so that your partner feels that s/he has gotten what s/he wants even though your concerns also have been responded to in your plan of action.

 Anger promotes the sense that “What I want is holy, and what you want is irrelevant.”
 That's why it's so vital that in important conversations you stay calm.
-Talking about sensitive issues in calm good-humored ways without arguing has the highest odds of leading to mutual understandings instead of the narcissism trap.
+Talking about sensitive issues in calm good-humored ways without arguing has the highest odds of leading to mutual understandings.

 The bottom line?
-For a happier life and more gratifing relationships, especially if your scores indicated some narcissistic tendencies, tame these trends with better skills.
-Narcissism is not like height or eye color.
-It's a behavior problem.
+For a happier life and more gratifying relationships, especially if your scores indicated some narcissistic tendencies, tame these trends with better skills.
+Though some folks are more prone to narcissism than others, narcissism generally is not a fixed phenomenon like height or eye color.
+Rather, much of the time narcissism is a skills deficit.
 Upgrading your listening and shared-decision-making skills can make a huge difference!

 For therapists, I recently gave this webinar on treatment techniques for intervening with narcissistic habits.

 Dr. Heitler's Power of Two program includes a book, a workbook, and a website that teach the communication skills that sustain positive relationships.
 Narcissistic listeners can upgrade to healthier listening and dialogue skills with these resources.